MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

     > - Under **Code Tools**, check **NuGet targets & Build Tasks**

 6. The generated solution zip file is located in `Solution\bin\debug` folder.
-7. You should manually [import the solution into Common Data Service](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/import-update-upgrade-solution) using the web portal once the zip file is ready or see [Authenticating to your organization](import-custom-controls.md#authenticating-to-your-organization) and [Deployment](import-custom-controls.md#deploying-code-components) sections to import using PowerApps CLI commands.
+7. Manually [import the solution into Common Data Service](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/import-update-upgrade-solution) using the web portal once the zip file is ready or see [Authenticating to your organization](import-custom-controls.md#authenticating-to-your-organization) and [Deployment](import-custom-controls.md#deploying-code-components) sections to import using PowerApps CLI commands.

 ## Adding code components in model-driven apps